pypeclub/pypeclub.github.io/docs/admin_install.md

 In such configuration, `deploy/my_studio_override/deploy.json` will take precedence over the default one.
 :::

-To validate if Pype deployment is ok use:
+To validate if Pype deployment is ok, run:

 ```sh
 pype validate